Harrison S. Kerrick: Biography

-He served as a field artillery officer in the Philippine–American War.
-During World War I, Kerrick served in the United States Army Coast Artillery Corps from December 31, 1917, to February 9, 1918.
 Kerrick created the code of conduct on the handling and display of the flag of the United States, which was used by United States Congress.
-He retired in 1934, and died on May 15, 1939, in the Army and Navy Hospital, in Hot Springs, Arkansas, aged 66.
+He retired in 1934, and died on May 15, 1939, at the Army and Navy Hospital, in Hot Springs, Arkansas, aged 65.
+Kerrick and his wife are interred at Arlington National Cemetery.

 Kerrick is the namesake of Kerrick, Texas.